 The Joint Allotment in Heaven

 14 The spiritual armor here given covers the whole body and is for defense only.
 Truth will give us strength to withstand the attacks of error.
 Righteousness will preserve us from the wounds of wickedness.
-The evangel of peace, wherewith we go, will conciliate the human weapons used by the spirit powers which are directing human affairs.
+The evangel of peace, wherever we go, will conciliate the human weapons used by the spirit powers which are directing human affairs.

 16 An ancient mode of warfare was to fasten fire to arrows which would not only wound but burn.
 It was especially used against elephants to cause them to stampede.
 When the adversary sends some burning dart in the direction of the believer it is his privilege to shield himself by means of the faith which this epistle affords.
 This will effectually stop the arrows and quench their fire.